-An offeror's failure to meet these minimum prior experience requirements will cause their proposal to be considered non-responsive and rejected.
+Failure to meet these minimum prior experience requirements may cause a proposal to be considered non-responsive and rejected.

 SEC.
 1.05 REQUIRED REVIEW

 Offerors should carefully review this solicitation for defects and questionable or objectionable material.
 Comments concerning defects and questionable or objectionable material should be made in writing and received by the procurement officer at least ten days before the deadline for receipt of proposals.
 This will allow time for the issuance of any necessary amendments.
 It will also help prevent the opening of a defective proposal and exposure of offeror's proposals upon which award could not be made.